Stevia plant is a small, sweet, leafy herb of South American origin.

 Stevia is the herb plant in the Asteraceae family.
-It is being used in some advanced countries as a safe low calorie alternative, especially in carbohydrate restricted diets.
+It is being used in some advanced countries as a safe low-calorie alternative, especially in restricted carbohydrate diets.

 It has been safely used by Guarani tribes of Paraguay for centuries without any adverse effects; the fact which is endorsed recently by World Health Organization.

-Further, stevia has many natural anti-oxidants that help lower blood pressure, cholesterol, and control diabetes.
+Further, stevia has many natural antioxidants that help lower blood pressure, cholesterol, and control diabetes.

 <<-Back to Herbs from Stevia plant.
 Please visit here for visit an impressive list of herbs with complete illustrations of their nutrition facts and health benefits.

 Visit here for very informative pages on:-